 About

-The International Screen Institute, is a non-profit organisation (e.V.) providing first class training for European and international film and TV creatives and executives.
+The International Screen Institute, is an organisation providing first class training for European and international film and TV creatives and executives.
 We offer a wide range of courses for all levels of experience, from beginners to top executives and company owners.

 The ethos of all courses will adhere to the key five pillars of ISI.
 These are: